 The 2018 Farm Bill explicitly makes it legal to cultivate, sell, and refine hemp.
 Although, not unlike regulation for crops such as tobacco, it is still necessary to be licensed by a state or federal agency to grow this crop.

 It is also now completely legal in every single state of the United States to possess CBD oil made from hemp and to carry it across state lines.
-For example, Alabama, who previously had one of the most aggressive policies against CBD sales in their state, has publicly stated the supplement is now legal, as long as the product was made from legally grown hemp.
+For example, Alabama, who previously had one of the most aggressive policies against CBD sales in their state, has publicly stated the product is now legal, as long as the product was made from legally grown hemp.

 What Does this Mean for Our Pets?